aman123singhal/8-Linux-commands-/commands.md

 ~~~
 $ mv /home/aman/alermanagmanager/alert.yml /home/aman/Documents
 ~~~
+In the above command:
+- 'mv' is used for moving the file.
+- '/home/aman/alermanagmanager/alert.yml' is the apth of the file file where it is existing.
+- '/home/aman/Documents' is the path where we want to move the file.

 Now we will go to the 'Documents' directory with command :

 ~~~
 cd Documents
 ~~~
+In the above command:
+- 'cd' is used for change the direcotory.
+- 'Documents' is the name of directory.

 ~~~
 aman@aman:~/Documents$